msaisridattaDev/DL_Assignments_IITJ/README.md

 ## Overview

-The repository is organized into three main assignments, each focusing on different aspects of deep learning:
+The repository is organized into four main assignments, each focusing on different aspects of deep learning:

 1. **Assignment 1**: MNIST Classification using Convolutional Neural Networks (CNNs)
    - Implementation of a CNN for digit classification